 Each course is led by some of the industry’s leading nurses, physicians, skincare specialists and cosmetic laser techs with seven to 20 years of experience in the field.

 Our courses include classroom education and clinical hands-on training to provide you with the ultimate learning experience!
 In the classroom, you will learn things like facial anatomy, Botox injection techniques and patient care.

 During hands-on training in our educational setting, you will watch comprehensive Botox and cosmetic injectable demonstrations and perform treatments yourself.
 We have a dedicated team that works around the clock to schedule clients for you to gain real-world experience.

-By the end of your Botox training at National Laser Institute, you will have the confidence and skills to perform Botox and other cosmetic injectable treatments in any medical setting!
+By the end of your Botox training at the National Laser Institute, you will have the confidence and skills to perform Botox and other cosmetic injectable treatments in any medical setting!

 We invite you to check out tens of thousands of National Laser Institute reviews from previous attendees like Dr. Ryan Krch who took several of our CE/CME courses.
 You can hear about his training experience in the video below!